Battle of Waterloo: First French infantry attack

 At about 13:30, d'Erlon started to advance his three other divisions, some 14,000 men over a front of about 1,000 m, against Wellington's left wing.
-At the point they aimed for they faced 6,000 men: the first line consisted of the Dutch 1st "Brigade van Bylandt" of the 2nd Dutch division, flanked by the British brigades of Kempt and Pack on either side.
+At the point they aimed for, they faced 6,000 men: the first line consisted of the 1st brigade (Van Bylandt's brigade) of the 2nd Netherlands Division, flanked by the British brigades of Kempt and Pack on either side.
 The second line consisted of British and Hanoverian troops under Sir Thomas Picton, who were lying down in dead ground behind the ridge.
 All had suffered badly at Quatre Bras.
-In addition, the Bylandt brigade had been ordered to deploy its skirmishers in the hollow road and on the forward slope.
+In addition, Bylandt's brigade had been ordered to deploy its skirmishers in the hollow road and on the forward slope.
 The rest of the brigade was lying down just behind the road.

 At the moment these skirmishers were rejoining their parent battalions, the brigade was ordered to its feet and started to return fire.
-On the left of the brigade, where the 7th Dutch Militia stood, a "few files were shot down and an opening in the line thus occurred".
+On the left of the brigade, where the 7th Dutch Militia stood, a "few files were shot down and an opening in the line thus occurred."
 The battalion had no reserves and was unable to close the gap.
-D'Erlon's troops pushed through this gap in the line and the remaining battalions in the Bylandt brigade (8th Dutch Militia and Belgian 7th Line Battalion) were forced to retreat to the square of the 5th Dutch Militia, which was in reserve between Picton's troops, about 100 paces to the rear.
-There they regrouped under the command of Colonel Van Zuylen van Nijevelt.
-A moment later the Prince of Orange ordered a counterattack, which actually occurred around 10 minutes later.
-Bylandt was wounded and retired off the field, passing command of the brigade to Lt.
-Kol.
-De Jongh.

 D'Erlon's men ascended the slope and advanced on the sunken road, Chemin d'Ohain, that ran from behind La Haye Sainte and continued east.
-It was lined on both sides by thick hedges, with Bylandt's brigade just across the road while the British brigades had been lying down some 100 yards back from the road, Pack's to Bylandt's left and Kempt's to Bylandt's right.
+It was lined on both sides by thick hedges, with Bylandt's brigade just across the road, while the British brigades had been lying down some 100 yards back from the road, Pack's to Bylandt's left and Kempt's to Bylandt's right.
 Kempt's 1,900 men were engaged by Bourgeois' brigade of 1,900 men of Quiot's division.
 In the centre, Donzelot's division had pushed back Bylandt's brigade.